sundev207/Laravel-SMS/readme.md

 ## **Laravel School Management System**

-**Laravel-SMS** is developed for educational institutions like schools and colleges built on Laravel 8
+**Laravel-SMS** is developed for educational institutions like schools and colleges and is built on Laravel 8

 **SCREENSHOTS**